riehlegroup/msadoc/docs/msadoc.md

 ### `responsibleTeam` (string)

-The identifyier of the responsible team.
-Make sure all microservices goverend by the same team use the same identifier in order to link them.
+The identifier of the responsible team.
+Make sure all microservices governed by the same team use the same identifier in order to link them.

 #### Example